SHANNON COMERFORD

 Adria Applebee

-Adria Applebee (Guest Artist/SFD Intern), originally from Baltimore, Maryland, moved to Richmond to study graphic design and dance at Virginia Commonwealth University.
-She started her dance training at the Community College of Baltimore County and later joined the dance company.
-In her studies, she has gotten the chance to work with many notable figures such as Carolyn Dorfman, Robert J. Priore, as well as Natalie Desch in a reconstruction of José Limón’s “Chaconne.”
+Adria Applebee (Guest Artist/SFD Intern), is a dancer and artist originally from Baltimore, Maryland.
+She moved to Richmond to purse graphic design and dance at Virgina Commonwealth University.
+She has a background in aerial silks and later transitioned to training in dance at the Community College of Baltimore County.
+There, she was given the chance to both perform and choreograph a variety of works that were included in annual performances.
+She graduated with an AFA in dance and was the recipient of the “Great Achievement In Dance” award.
+Throughout her studies she has had the opportunity to work with many notable artists including Carolyn Dorfman, Runqiao Du, and Natalie Desch in a reconstruction of José Limón’s “Chaconne.”